-1. The competent authorities of Member States shall wherever possible conclude cooperation arrangements with competent authorities of third countries concerning the exchange of information with competent authorities in third countries, the enforcement of obligations arising under this Regulation in third countries and the taking of similar measures in third countries by their competent authorities to complement measures taken under Chapter V.
+The competent authorities of Member States shall wherever possible conclude cooperation arrangements with competent authorities of third countries concerning the exchange of information with competent authorities in third countries, the enforcement of obligations arising under this Regulation in third countries and the taking of similar measures in third countries by their competent authorities to complement measures taken under Chapter V. These cooperation arrangements shall ensure at least an efficient exchange of information that allows the competent authorities to carry out their duties under this Regulation.

-A competent authority of Member States shall inform ESMA and other competent authorities of Member States where it proposes to enter into such an agreement.
+A competent authority of a Member State shall inform ESMA and the competent authorities of the other Member States where it proposes to enter into such an arrangement.

-- 1a.
-The cooperation arrangement shall contain provisions on the exchange of data and information necessary for the relevant competent authority to comply with the obligation set out in Article 14(2) - ESMA shall coordinate the development of cooperation arrangements between the competent authorities of Member States and the relevant competent authorities of third countries.
-For that purpose, ESMA shall prepare a template documents for cooperation arrangements that may be used by competent authorities of Member States. - ESMA shall also coordinate the exchange between competent authorities of Member States of information obtained from competent authorities of third countries that may be relevant to the taking of measures under Chapter V. - 3.
-Competent authorities of Member States shall conclude cooperation arrangements on exchange of information with the competent authorities of third countries only where the information disclosed is subject to guarantees of professional secrecy which are at least equivalent to those set out in Article 29.
-Such exchange of information shall be intended only for the performance of the tasks of those competent authorities.
+1b.
+The cooperation arrangement shall contain provisions on the exchange of data and information necessary for the relevant competent authority to comply with the obligation set out in Article 14(2.)

+2. ESMA shall coordinate the development of cooperation arrangements between the competent authorities of Member States and the relevant supervisory authorities of third countries.
+For that purpose, ESMA shall prepare a template document for cooperation arrangements that may be used by the competent authorities of the Member States.

+ESMA shall also coordinate the exchange between competent authorities of Member States of information obtained from the supervisory authorities of third countries that may be relevant to the taking of measures under Chapter V.

+3. The competent authorities shall conclude cooperation arrangements on the exchange of information with the supervisory authorities of third countries only where the information disclosed is subject to guarantees of professional secrecy which are at least equivalent to those set out in Article 29.
+Such exchange of information shall be intended for the performance of the tasks of those competent authorities.